SamarpanDas/Weather-Reporter/README.md

 Looking for a Light Weight App that brings weather reports from around the world at your finger tips with just a search ?

-Here's Weather-Reporter, Mobile Application that capable of displaying details of real time Temperature and Weather conditions of places across the world.
+Here's Weather-Reporter, a Light Weight Mobile Application that displays details of real time Temperature and Weather conditions of places across the world.

 The App has a very user friendly interface and occupies minimum storage space on your device.